AKSW/docs.ontowiki.net/guides/install/installationprocess.md

     http://localhost:8890/sparql
     http://localhost:8890/DAV/
     http://www.w3.org/2002/07/owl#
-If you see this list and no error messages along the way, go ahead configuring eLDS.
+If you see this list and no error messages along the way, go ahead configuring OntoWiki.
-### eLDS
+### OntoWiki
-- Download [the newest version of eLDS from github](https://github.com/AKSW/OntoWiki/downloads) TODO: new url ( choose "Download as zip").
+- Download [the newest version of OntoWiki from github](https://github.com/AKSW/OntoWiki/downloads) TODO: new url ( choose "Download as zip").
 - Unpack the archive into the folder `C:\Program Files\Apache Software Foundation\Apache2.2\htdocs\`.
 You should now have the folder `...\htdocs\elds` (the last 7 characters may vary), from now on called %ONTOWIKI_HOME%.
 - Copy `%ONTOWIKI_HOME%\config.ini.dist` to `%ONTOWIKI_HOME%\config.ini`